-Pupils at one of our partnership schools in Tamil Nadu, India.
-Sixth form students visit the school every summer.
+Siddiq (Head Boy 2019-20) with pupils at one of our partnership schools in Tamil Nadu, India.

 The most effective projects are those that are two-way and we partner with a range of schools.
-We work collaboratively with state secondary schools on projects such as public speaking, a Model United Nations conference, a number of concerts as well as art projects and film-making schemes.
-Our Year 6 pupils have a special relationship with Christ Church Primary School and work on a number of enrichment projects through the year with their peers, while several sixth form students help out at our local partner primary schools (Griffin Primary, School, St Faiths, Christ Church, Allfarthing, Swaffield and Honeywell) leading projects such as Drama, Art and English.
+We work collaboratively with state secondary schools on projects such as public speaking, Model United Nations conferences, a number of concerts as well as art projects and film-making schemes.
+Our Year 6 pupils have a special relationship with Christ Church Primary School and work on a number of enrichment projects through the year with their peers, while several Sixth Form students help out at our local partner primary schools (Griffin Primary, School, St Faiths, Christ Church, Allfarthing, Swaffield and Honeywell) leading projects in subjects including English, Art and Drama.
 Many of our students have gained permanent ID badges as testament to the value placed on their work with younger children.